Page images

 Or, starting, pauses with hope-mingled dread,

-To list the much-lovid maid's accustom'd tread:
+To list the much-lov'd maid's accustom'd tread:

 She, vainly mindful of her dame's command,

-Loiters--the long-fiilid pitcher in her hand,
+Loiters-the long-fiil'd pitcher in her hand.

 Unboastful stream, thy font with pebbled falls

-The faded forin of Past delight recalls,
+The faded form of PAST delight recalls,

-Aai all was Joy, save when another's woes
+And all was Joy, save when another's woes

 A transient gloom upon my soul imprest-

-Like passing clouds impictorid on thy breast?
+Like passing clouds impictar'd on thy breast?

 Or, silv'ry stole beneath the pensive moon.

-Ahoow it works rude brakes and thorns among-
+Ah now it works rude brakes and thorns among-

 Or o'er the rough rock bursts, and foams along!

-Mr. Bishop, Master of Nerebant-Tailors' School.
+Mr. BISHOP, Master of Merchant-Tailors' School.

-To you, dear Wife (and all must grant
+TO you, dear Wife (and all must grant

-A wife no
+A wife no common confidante),

-I dare my secret soul reveal,
+I dare my secret soul revcal,

 Whate'er I think, whate'er I feel;